 HDPE is an eco-friendly plastic; it is certified by the Food and Drug Administration, National Sanitation Foundation and the United States Department of Agriculture.
-It doesn’t contain phthalates, heavy metals and allergens, and it doesn’t give off harmful fumes and leak toxic chemicals.
+It doesn’t contain phthalates, heavy metals or allergens, and it doesn’t give off harmful fumes or leak toxic chemicals.

 HDPE requires less energy to produce.
 In turn, it is often recycled and reused in toys, bottles, trash cans, plastic lumber, composite wood and more.

 Cutting Board Werks